Lipschitz continuity in the Hurst parameter of functionals of stochastic differential equations driven by a fractional Brownian motion: Introduction

 \section{Introduction}

-In many applied situations where continuous-time stochastic differential equations are used, one chooses Markovian dynamics for natural reasons: a huge literature exists on their analysis, calibration and simulation; probability distributions of functionals of their paths can be obtained by solving partial differential or integro-differential equations, or by means of stochastic numerical methods; their semimartingale property allows to use the stochastic calculus theory; asymptotic properties are proved by well developed techniques (homogenization, mean-field limits, convergence to equilibrium analysis, etc.).
+In many applied situations where stochastic differential equations are used, one chooses Markovian dynamics, in particular for the following reasons.
+A huge literature in stochastic analysis exists on the well-posedness, calibration and simulation of Markov models.
+Their probability distributions can be characterized by extensively studied partial differential equations or integro-differential equations.
+In addition, well developed techniques allow one to describe the convergence of Markov processes to homogenized systems, mean-field limits or equilibrium regimes.

-However, the statistical nature of the driving noise is a difficult issue, and noises having the semi-martingale property may often be seen as arbitrary idealizations of the reality.
-Empirical studies actually tend to show memory effects in biological, financial, physical data: see e.g.~\citet{Rypdal} for a statistical evidence in climatology and \citet{BerzinEtAl} for the statistics of stochastic differential equations with memory.
-The Markov structure then becomes questionable and it justifies to propose new models driven by noises with long-range memory such as fractional Brownian motions rather than L\'evy processes.
+However, Markov models may sometimes be seen as questionable idealizations of the reality.
+Empirical studies actually tend to show memory effects in biological, financial, physical data: see e.g.~\citet{Rypdal} for a statistical evidence in climatology.
+Such empirical results justify to consider non-Markov models driven by noises with long-range memory such as frac{t}ional Brownian motions rather than by L\'evy noises.
+But \citet{JolisViles} emphasise that choosing a noise with long-range memory does not close the modeling problem since the parametric estimation of the model may be difficult and crude (see~\citet{BerzinEtAl} for the statistics of stochastic models with long-range memory).

-A natural question then arises.
-As emphasized by ~\citet{JolisViles}, choosing the Hurst parameter~$H$ of the noise (for example by means of statistical methods) does not close the noise modelling problem: since in practice the estimation of~$H$ is inevitably crude, one needs to check that the model does not exhibit a large sensitivity w.r.t.~$H$.
-More precisely, one needs to study the sensitivity w.r.t.~$H$ of probability distributions of smooth and non smooth functionals of the paths of solutions to stochastic differential equations.

-First passage times at prescribed thresholds is an important class of non smooth functionals in many applications.
-For example, this issue appears in the study of default risk in mathematical finance, ruin probabilities in insurance or spike trains in neuroscience (spike trains are sequences of times at which the membrane potential of neurons reach limit thresholds and then are reset to a resting value, are essential to describe the neuronal activity).
-This issue also appears in complex simulations, e.g. the simulations of stochastic particle systems which are confined in cells (see e.g. \citet[Sec.3]{bossy-al}) and in extremely various situations in physical sciences (for nice surveys, see e.g.~\citet{M-R-O-14}).

-Markov properties are crucial to get equations or to construct numerical algorithms for first passage time probability distributions: See e.g. \citet{deaconu-herrmann} and citations therein.
-On the contrary, the long-range dependence leads to analytical and numerical difficulties: see e.g. \citet{Jeon-al} and \citet{DalangSanz}.